 Teachers can use Cyberchase Shape Quest to challenge students who have already learned a bit about geometry.
 Before students play the AR game, teachers need to visit the PBS Kids website and print out a game board.
 Games are meant to be played individually and follow a specific path of increasing complexity.
 Because of that, they work best as an activity station for individual students on their own dedicated device if possible.
 Teachers can expand on the skills students use in the game through activities that touch on geometry vocabulary (shape names, angles, and so on) or spatial reasoning.Continue reading Show less

-Three very different games, each with lots of levels, give students ample practice with geometry, spatial reasoning, and problem solving.
-Colorful graphics feel familiar to fans of the PBS Kids' Cyberchase and welcoming to kids who've never seen the show.
-The games stand out from others mostly due to thoughtful leveling, unique game play, and supports when students struggle with a level.
+Three very different games, each with lots of levels, give students ample practice with geometry, spatial reasoning, and problem-solving.
+Colorful graphics feel familiar to fans of the PBS Kids show Cyberchase and welcoming to kids who've never seen the show.
+The games stand out from others mostly due to thoughtful leveling, unique gameplay, and supports when students struggle with a level.
 Though instructions skillfully weave critical thinking and shapes lessons into the basic information students need to navigate the games, it helps if students know a bit about shapes.
 However, if they know too much, even the clever leveling may not be enough to provide students a challenge.
-The game that stands out as most unique is the augmented reality puzzle set, which is a nice approach to use shapes in a new and interesting way.
-Gameplay isn't always smooth however, and kids may need a significant amount of practice to get the hang of it.
+The game that stands out as most unique is the augmented reality puzzle set, which is a nice approach to using shapes in a new and interesting way.
+Gameplay isn't always smooth, however, and kids may need a significant amount of practice to get the hang of it.
 Even after ample practice, play can still be a bit awkward.

 Key Standards Supported